CUNY-CL/yoyodyne-pretrained/README.md

 ## For developers

-This section contains instructions for the Yoyodyne-Pretrained maintainers.
+This section contains instructions for the Yoyodyne Pretrained maintainers.

 ### Releasing